 What should I wear to the Festival?

-Be comfortable so that you can relax and enjoy the performance.
+Masks are required for 2021.
+Dress comfortably so that you can relax and enjoy the performance.
 The majority of our patrons wear “dress casual” attire, similar to what one would wear for casual dining.
 You can expect a wide range of formality, however, since PSF is an ideal place for a special night out for everyone!

 Are snacks allowed during the show?